 How to get CRN Number in Nepal?

-- Open a bank account if not already.
+- Open a bank account if you have not already.

 - After having a Bank account, ask your bank for the C-ASBA form.